cau-kazama/react-native-typescript-template/README.md

 <p align="center">
-  An opinionated template that will allow you to start a new React Native project quickly with TypeScript, Prettier, ESLint, and some custom configurations that will make development process better. 💖
+  Template to quickly start a new React native project with typescript.
+Comes with most common packages and a default folder structure.
 </p>

 <h1 align="center">Expo Bare TypeScript</h1>